Disney brings back Bob Iger as CEO in bid to boost growth | Business

 Bob Iger is returning to Walt Disney Co as chief executive less than a year after he retired, a surprise comeback that coincides with the entertainment company's attempt to boost investor confidence and profits at its streaming media unit.

-Disney shares were up 8.2% at $99.30 in premarket U.S. trading, while the Frankfurt-listed stock jumped as much as 9.6% in European hours on Monday and was set for its best day in almost two years.
+Disney shares surged more than 9% in premarket U.S. trading, valuing the company at about $182 billion.
+The Frankfurt-listed stock jumped as much as 10% in European trading on Monday, set for its best day in almost two years.
 "Maybe the old hand on the tiller is what's required," said Markets.com analyst Neil Wilson as the company spends billions of dollars to compete with rival Netflix and seeks to revive its share price.

-They have fallen more than 40% so far this year, lagging the nearly 7% year-to-date drop in the broader Dow Jones Industrial Average.
-They have lost almost a third of their value while Chapek was at helm.
+The stock has sunk more than 40% so far this year, lagging the nearly 7% year-to-date drop in the broader Dow Jones Industrial Average.
+It lost almost a third of its value while Chapek was at the helm.
 "The Board has concluded that as Disney embarks on an increasingly complex period of industry transformation, Bob Iger is uniquely situated to lead the Company through this pivotal period," Chairwoman Susan Arnold said in the statement.

 Disney disappointed investors this month with an earnings report that showed mounting losses at its streaming media unit that includes Disney+.
 Shares hit a 20-year low the day after the fourth-quarter earnings.
 The streaming business lost nearly $1.5 billion in the quarter, more than twice the previous year's loss, overshadowing subscriber gains.
 The unit, which competes with Netflix Inc among others, has yet to turn a profit since its 2019 launch.
 Disney has said it expects Disney+ to become profitable in fiscal 2024.

 "I am an optimist, and if I learned one thing from my years at Disney, it is that even in the face of uncertainty - perhaps especially in the face of uncertainty - our employees and Cast Members achieve the impossible," Iger said in a memo to employees seen by Reuters.
-BATTLE WITH NETFLIX

-During his short tenure, Chapek had to navigate theme park closures and production shutdowns during the pandemic.
-He became engulfed in an internal dispute with staff, who blasted him for remaining silent on Florida legislation that would limit classroom discussion of sexual orientation and gender identity.
+SHAREHOLDER PRESSURE

-In 2021, Chapek also fought a highly publicized battle with Scarlett Johansson, star of Marvel's "Black Widow" film, over Disney's decision to simultaneously release the movie in theaters and online.
-The dispute over compensation resulted in a lawsuit that was settled within months.
-In August, activist investor Daniel Loeb began pushing for changes at Disney, including spinning off the ESPN sports television network and accelerating the planned takeover of Hulu from minority-owner Comcast Corp.
+Some activist investors have mounted pressure on Disney this year, including Third Point, led by billionaire Daniel Loeb.
+In August, Loeb began pushing for changes, including spinning off the ESPN sports television network and accelerating the planned takeover of Hulu from minority-owner Comcast Corp.
 The investor later tweeted that he better understood ESPN's value to Disney.

+In the days following its lacklustre earnings report, Trian Fund Management LP, co-founded by Nelson Peltz, earlier this month bought more than $800 million worth of Disney stock, according to a WSJ report on Monday, citing people familiar with the matter.
+Trian's view is that Iger should not be back in control of the company, it said.

+During this second tour, Iger has been charged with "setting Disney on a path to renewed growth" and working with the board to identify a successor, the company said.
+The leadership change caught employees by surprise, two company sources said.

-Shortly after Iger's return to Disney was announced, Netflix co-founder Reed Hastings tweeted: "Ugh.
+Shortly after Iger's return was announced, Netflix co-founder Reed Hastings tweeted: "Ugh.
 I had been hoping Iger would run for President.
 He is amazing."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)